LukeJHarvey/StoringImageTutorial/README.md

 	app.use("/files", express.static(staticPath));
 	```

-11.2 This method is different, instead of just sending the file, the server will instead send an ejs file that will have the image on it already.
+ Method 2: This method is different, instead of just sending the file, the server will instead send an ejs file that will have the image on it already.
 Requires the other method to have been done first.

 	```javascript
 	app.get("/image/:id", function(req,res) {